SCT operates on a public/private funding model from 3 primary sources:

 Visitor Services Contracts

-Sunshine Coast Tourism is the current contract holder with both the District of Sechelt and the Town of Gibsons to operate their respective Visitor Information Centres.
+Sunshine Coast Tourism is the current fee-for-service contract holder with both the District of Sechelt and the Town of Gibsons to operate their respective Visitor Information Centres.
 The contracts provided cover the costs of operating the Centres (including staffing).
+Other Visitor Services offerings in the region, including the Pender Harbour and Powell River Visitor Centres, and the Ferry Ambassador Program, are run by other organizations.

 Federal & Provincial Grants

 Sunshine Coast Tourism regularly pursues federal and provincial grant opportunities.
-Examples of past grants awarded to Sunshine Coast Tourism include the Canada Summer Jobs Program, Island Coastal Economic Trust’s Economic & Infrastructure Innovation Program, Google Ad Grants for Non-Profits, BC Rural Dividend Fund, plus many other funding opportunities that have arisen from Covid-19 government recovery funding.
+Examples of past grants awarded to Sunshine Coast Tourism include the Canada Summer Jobs Program, Island Coastal Economic Trust’s Economic & Infrastructure Innovation Program, Google Ad Grants for Non-Profits, BC Rural Dividend Fund, the Federal Active Transportation Fund, InnovateBC’s Digital Skills For Youth, plus many other funding opportunities that have arisen from Covid-19 government recovery funding.

 Destination BC’s Co-Operative Marketing Partnerships Program